vuejs/docs/src/guide/ssr/structure.md

 ## Code Structure with webpack

 Now that we are using webpack to process the app for both server and client, the majority of our source code can be written in a universal fashion, with access to all the webpack-powered features.
-At the same time, there are [a number of things](./universal.md) you should keep in mind when writing universal code.
+At the same time, there are a number of things you should keep in mind when [writing universal code](<(./universal.md)>).

 A simple project would look like this: